CJA-Cyberhack24/Google-Cybersecurity-Training-Portfolio/Course-Syllabus.md

 - Threat types and how they’ve evolved over time
 - Entry-level skills for analysts, including basic threat detection

-Goal: Build a strong conceptual foundation in cybersecurity.
-I can understand the key principles, roles, ethics, and frameworks that guide modern cybersecurity practices.
+Goal: Building a strong conceptual foundation in cybersecurity to understand the key principles, roles, ethics, and frameworks that guide modern cybersecurity practices.

 ---